 How to apply to become a deputy for a person with dementia

-- You are here: How to apply to become a deputy
+Deciding to become a deputy

-- Support from the Office of the Public Guardian
+- ask the Office of the Public Guardian (OPG) for more information about the role before applying.

 - assessment of capacity (COP3)

 The COP3 form is in two parts.
 You have to complete Part A and a ‘practitioner’ has to complete Part B. This is so they can give their opinion about the person’s mental capacity.
 There is a range of professionals who qualify as a ‘practitioner’ and these are explained on the form.

 The COP4 declaration explains your circumstances and includes details of the responsibilities you will be taking on as a deputy.

 You need to explain your job (if you have one) and whether you have ever been convicted of a criminal offence.
 In property and affairs applications, you also need to give details of your own finances.

 You must be able to show the court that you have the skills, knowledge and commitment to carry out your responsibilities.
 You must also assure them that there is nothing that might make your appointment inappropriate – for example, if you have severe financial or health problems yourself, or if you are bankrupt.